Robust solutions of uncertain mixed-integer linear programs using decomposition techniques: Robust counterpart of an uncertain mixed-integer linear programming problem

 so that the RC of problem (\ref{eq.fobj})-(\ref{eq.integrality}) is the same problem but replacing constraint set (\ref{eq.incons}) by:

 where parameters $\beta_i;\;i=1,\ldots,m$ control the size and protection level of the ellipsoidal sets for each constraint.
-According to \cite{Ben-TalN:99}, for given values of the decision variables ${\bfg x}$, the probability that each uncertain constraint is violated is given by the following expression:

 Note that contrary to the worst case approach proposed by \cite{Soyster:73}, only first and second order moments of the random parameters without lower and upper bounds are considered in this paper for the ellipsoidal uncertainty set.
-Ther reason is that in case the uncertain parameters follow a multivariate normal distribution, the probability bound (\ref{eq.probound}) can be replaced by the exact probability, which might be of interest for practitioners.
-Robust optimization approaches involving first and/or second-order moment information has been studied by quite a few researchers (see for example \citep{DelageY:10} and the recent comprehensive survey \citep{BertsimasBC:11} for more references).
+The reason is that in case the uncertain parameters follow a multivariate normal distribution, the exact probability of constraint violation can be calculated, which might be of interest for practitioners.
+Robust optimization approaches involving first and/or second-order moment information has been studied by quite a few researchers (see for example \citep{DelageY:10}, which deals with distributionally robust optimization, and the recent comprehensive survey \citep{BertsimasBC:11} for more references).

 In order to solve constraints (\ref{eq.inconsRCellip}), the uncertainty sets (\ref{eq.Mahalanobis}) are transformed using an affine mapping into balls of radius $\beta_i;i=1,\ldots,m$, respectively, resulting in the following set of alternative constraints: